-The schedule for each school's assessment and the amount of time students will be engaged in that state assessments are available to download below.
+The schedule for each school's assessment window will be posted in January 2019.
+Those schedules will also show the amount of time students will be engaged in the state assessments.

-State law does allow parents to opt-out their student(s) out from the standardized assessments and the appropriate opt-out form can be found below as well.
+State law does allow parents to opt-out their student(s) out from the state standardized assessments (CMAS and SAT Suite of Assessments) and the appropriate opt-out form will be available below as the state testing window nears.

 School Specific Testing Schedules: